 Mike and I are price-conscious shoppers, and this is where The Farmer's Dog has Pet Plate beat.
 Although weekly meal plan pricing will depend on your dog's size, it's clear that The Farmer's Dog is more affordable than Pet Plate.
 For Django, a 14lb long-haired dachshund, one week of Pet Plate currently costs us $40.09 while The Farmer's Dog costs us $29.78 per week.
 Given the brands' similarities in ingredient quality and convenience, and The Farmer's Dog's 35% cost saving is significant.

-DON'T FORGET - Both Pet Plate and The Farmer's Dog offer substantial discounts on your first box (links above).
+DON'T FORGET - The Farmer's Dog, A Pup Above, and Pet Plate offer substantial discounts on your first box (links and discount codes above).
 Make sure to take advantage of these deals when ordering.

 High quality and healthy dog foods use wholesome, natural ingredients and are processed to preserve the nutritional content of those ingredients.
 When considering a new dog food, start by simply reading the first few ingredients listed on the package.
 These ingredients are a good indicator of overall product quality.